flathub-infra/documentation/docs/02-for-app-authors/12-linter.md

 category.

 The following are considered to be low-quality categories:
-`KDE, GTK, Qt, Application, GNOME`.
+`KDE, GTK, Qt, Application, GNOME` and are best suited for `Keywords` instead.

 Low quality categories are filtered by appstream.
 Proper category names should be used.
-Please refer to the [category specification](https://specifications.freedesktop.org/menu-spec/latest/apa.html) for more details.
+Please refer to the [category specification](https://specifications.freedesktop.org/menu-spec/latest/apa.html) for category names.

 ### finish-args-contains-both-x11-and-fallback